aspose-html/Aspose.HTML-API-References/english/net/aspose.html/htmlhrelement/align/_index.md

 ---
 title: HTMLHRElement.Align
 second_title: Aspose.HTML for .NET API Reference
-description: HTMLHRElement property.
+description: HTMLHRElement Align property.
 Align the rule on the page.
 See the align attribute definition in HTML 4.01.
 This attribute is deprecated in HTML 4.01
 type: docs
 weight: 10
 url: /net/aspose.html/htmlhrelement/align/